-The mission of the Learning Commons is to provide resources that support students in their journey to academic success.
-Learning Commons resources include a computer lab with a networked printer, quiet study zone, areas for group collaboration, online library, Writing Center and a Tutoring Center.
+The Learning Commons resources include a computer lab with a printer, study space, online library, academic advisors, Writing Center and a Tutoring Center.
 The facility also houses the campus Bookstore, where students can purchase textbooks, supplies and Webber athletic merchandise.
 The Café on the Commons includes Starbucks coffee as well as a breakfast and lunch menu for our busy students on the go.